-5.2 Soil and Water Quality
+5.2 Soil, Water Quality and Stockpile Sites

-Cail and Mater Ovality Management Soil and Water Quality Management Objective Minimise potential impacts to receiving water sources; and Mitigation Measures Reduce the potential for erosion and sediment moving offsite.
-General protocols Where required, implement erosion and sediment controls in Appendix C; Erosion and sediment controls (ESCs) to be inspected and maintained regularly, particularly immediately following rain events; Construction works should not be undertaken in periods of significant rainfall; Progressive rehabilitation of disturbed areas should be undertaken in accordance with the Rehabilitation Guidelines for the Resort Areas of Kosciuszko National Park (DECC 2007) (Rehabilitation Guidelines); All stockpiles will be managed in accordance with the Soil Stockpile Guidelines; and Temporary stockpiling criteria Temporary stockpile sites within the construction corridor will adhere to the following criteria: Avoid impacts to native vegetation and be located on disturbed areas Located directly adjacent to the works Located or relatively flat ground, where possible Not within 40 m of any watercourse In areas with sufficient room to accommodate the volume of material being stockpiled Be surrounded by sediment control fencing and protected from run-off.
-On-ground machinery requirements On-ground machinery requirements On-ground machinery used in vegetation removal and trail construction must adhere to the following: the tread width of on-ground machinery used in trail construction must not exceed 1500 mm disturbance/works must be entirely contained within the 3 m disturbance corridor.
+Soil, Water Quality and Stockpile Sites Management Objective Minimise potential impacts to receiving water sources; and Reduce the potential for erosion and sediment moving offsite.
+Mitigation Measures General protocols Where required, implement erosion and sediment controls in Appendix C; Erosion and sediment controls (ESCs) must be regularly checked and maintained, particularly immediately following precipitation events; All straw bales used for sediment and erosion control or rehabilitation must be weed free; Construction works should not be undertaken in periods of significant rainfall; Progressive rehabilitation of disturbed areas should be undertaken in accordance with the Rehabilitation Guidelines for the Resort Areas of Kosciuszko National Park (DECC 2007) (Rehabilitation Guidelines); Stockpile sites All stockpiles will be managed in accordance with the Soil Stockpile Guidelines; Proposed stockpile sites, including materials storage areas, parking and waste management receptors (e.g. skip bins) and storage of soils and sods must not impact on native vegetation.
+Materials removed during construction must be stockpiled within the designated stockpile areas or areas of cleared vegetation only.
+Temporary stockpile sites within the construction corridor will adhere to the following criteria: Avoid impacts to native vegetation and be located on disturbed areas Located directly adjacent to the works Located on relatively flat ground, where possible Not within 40 m of any watercourse In areas with sufficient room to accommodate the volume of material being stockpiled Be surrounded by sediment control fencing and protected from run-off.

+On-ground machinery requirements On-ground machinery used in vegetation removal and trail construction must adhere to the following: the tread width of on-ground machinery used in trail construction must not exceed 1500 mm disturbance/works must be entirely contained within the 3 m disturbance corridor.
 Performance Criteria No significant sediment deposition observed leaving the site.

-Corrective Actions

-If sediment is observed leaving the site, identify the source and amend the ESCs on-site to ensure appropriate controls are in place.
+Corrective Actions If sediment is observed leaving the site, identify the source and amend the ESCs on-site to ensure appropriate controls are in place.
 If required, additional ESCs to be installed.